 - You inherited a Sequelize + express-session + Redis app that works.
 The migration cost won’t pay itself back unless you are also rewriting the data layer, in which case the ORM choice matters more than the framework choice.

 - You went Fastify and now want to migrate to NestJS.
 Don’t.
 NestJS is a different abstraction (decorators, DI containers) and the migration cost is higher than the value, unless you have a team that demands the Java-flavoured structure.
+Switch the NestJS adapter instead.

 Troubleshooting FAQ